debezium/container-images/connect-base/3.6/README.md

 This environment variable is optional.
 Use this to enable [Apicur.io](https://www.apicur.io/) converters with Apicurio Schema Registry by setting `ENABLE_APICURIO_CONVERTERS=true` as container env var.
 Valid values are `false` to disable (default) or `true` to enable Apicurio converters.

+### `APICURIO_REGISTRY`

+This environment variable is optional.
+Use this to intuitively configure Avro serialization over the default JSON converters.
+When the `APICURIO_REGISTRY` URL is detected (`e.g. APICURIO_REGISTRY=http://apicurio:8080/apis/registry/v2`),
+the container automatically enables Apicurio converters (`ENABLE_APICURIO_CONVERTERS=true`) and injects the necessary properties to assign both `key.converter` and `value.converter` to the Apicurio `AvroConverter` class.

 ### `ENABLE_DEBEZIUM_KC_REST_EXTENSION`